 Take softwood cuttings of about 10cm and root in a glass of water.

-They come in extremely vivid colours except in blue and green.
-Red, white, pinks and purple., Multi coloured
+Flowers come in extremely vivid colours, except in blue and green.
+Red, white, pinks and purple are most common.

 They work very well when planted in hanging baskets and containers.